 Traditional style braces are made of metal, ceramic, or plastic.
 It takes up to two hours to apply the braces to your teeth using brackets that attach with bonding glue, the archwire that connects your teeth, and elastic bands to keep it secure.
 Getting braces put in is pain-free, but the pressure can make your mouth feel tender or sore while you get used to wearing your new braces.
 This discomfort is only temporary until you get accustomed to how braces feel.

 Traditional braces can take a few months to over two years to get the desired result.
 The time it takes depends on how much your teeth need to move.
 You will need to come back to the dental practice every six to eight weeks to see your dentist for adjustments and tightening to straighten your teeth on the planned schedule.
-Our dental team will tell you how often you need adjustments for optimal straightening of your teeth.
+Our dental team at our dentist in Berkhamsted will tell you how often you need adjustments for optimal straightening of your teeth.

 Our dentists are certified to offer you Invisalign cosmetic braces.
 If this is a viable option for you, we will create a custom treatment plan for your teeth.
 Invisalign does not use wires and brackets, instead, you get a series of clear, custom see-through plastic aligners that you can remove momentarily to eat, drink, brush and floss.